scp-fs2open/wxLauncher/ReadMe.txt

 - Download and install the most recent version of Python 2 if you don't already have at least Python 2.6; Python 3 will not work
 - Download and install Markdown in Python (link is provided above)
-- Download and install Mercurial, making sure that you select the version of Mercurial for your version of OS X
+- Download and install Git, making sure that you select the version of Git for your version of OS X
 - Download the wxLauncher source
 - Download and install CMake 2.8
 - Download and build wxWidgets 2.8.12 (use the wxMac version).
 Once you've